machine-shop/updates/updates/Yue-Weekly-Updates.md

 ## 03-24-2017

 - **Past week:** Cleaned up code a little and added condition to stop iteration.
+Used python profiling tool to analyze running time and efficiency of individual code blocks/helper functions within main function.
 - **Got stuck on:** Code is still not efficient enough, need to speed up local variance calculation
-- **Coming week:** Rewrite local variance calculation.
-Continue to optimize code.
+- **Coming week:** Rewrite local variance calculation using scipy.LowLevelCallable.
+Continue profile and optimize code.